 Assessment is ongoing in Reading Workshop and serves many purposes.
-Formal and informal assessments will allow you to target your instruction during large and small group instruction, and during conferences.
-Knowing your children’s reading levels, strengths, interests and needs will allow you to guide them to the appropriate books to strengthen their print and comprehension skills.
+Formal and informal assessments will allow you to target your instruction during large and small group instruction and during conferences.
+Knowing your children’s reading levels, strengths, interests, and needs will allow you to guide them to the appropriate books to strengthen their print and comprehension skills.
 Below are several examples of assessment tools that can support your work in Reading Workshop.

 Reading or Interest Inventories

 Inventories are simple surveys that help you get acquainted with your children.
 They allow you to gain insight into their attitudes about reading, their reading interests and their interests in general.
 These “interviews” can be conducted orally with younger children or via paper and pencil with older readers.
-If your student is a pre-emergent speaker of English, you can use visual cues to gather information about their interests.
+If your child is a pre-emergent speaker of English, you can use visual cues to gather information about their interests.

 Concepts of Print

 Print awareness is an understanding about the practical uses of print, its structure and its conventions.
 Print awareness begins to develop early on as children notice where you start reading a book and what the cover of a book is.
 Doing a formal concepts of print assessment with emerging readers will help you plan instruction for your earliest readers.
-Depending upon the L1 of your student, you may need to consider print concept and alphabetic principle awareness, especially if the alphabetic structures and characters are significantly different than English.
+Depending upon the L1 of your child, you may need to consider print concept and alphabetic principle awareness, especially if the alphabetic structures and characters are significantly different from English.

 These are brief comments you write about events and interactions observed during the Reading Workshop.
 Comments describe behaviors, processes, and attitudes.
 Each record should include the child’s name, date, content of the observations, and enough information to remember what occurred.
 Use these records to notice patterns over time and determine individual, small group, and whole class mini-lessons or targeted instruction.